-Leaving Cert to be cancelled: But will 'Plan b' be fair to students?
+Leaving Cert to be cancelled: But will 'Plan B' be fair to students?

 Minister for Education Joe McHugh himself described the system of predicted grades as “inherently biased” just over a week ago.

-The most significant research that has been done in the UK, where student receive university offers based on their predicted grades.
+Predicted grades are used in the UK, where students receive university offers based on their predicted grades.

-It has been widely criticised by policymakers and the media.
-The biggest research study to date by Dr Gil Wyness of University College London.
+The biggest research study to date on how they operate is by Dr Gil Wyness of University College London.

 She found that only 16 per cent of applicants achieved the grade points that they were predicted to achieve.
 The vast majority – 75 per cent – were over-predicted.

-The level of accuracy also varies dramatically between disadvantaged schools and independent schools.
+The level of accuracy also varied dramatically between disadvantaged schools and independent schools.

-Among high-achieving students, applicants from low-income homes are more likely to have their grades under-predicted compared with those from high-income backgrounds.
+Among high-achieving students, applicants from low-income homes were more likely to have their grades under-predicted compared with those from high-income backgrounds.

 The Department of Education is doubtless aware of most of these arguments and unanswered questions.